openservicemesh/osm/docs/example/README.md

 osm install
 ```

-## Deploy the Bookstore  Applications
+## Deploying the Bookstore Applications
 The `Bookstore`, `Bookbuyer`, `Bookthief`, `Bookwarehouse` demo applications will be installed in their respective Kubernetes Namespaces.
 In order for these applications to be injected with a Envoy sidecar automatically, we must add the Namespaces to be monitored by the mesh.

 ### 1. Create the Bookstore Application Namespaces